BDC Hamburger Icon

 Indirect cash flow method

-This method to calculate cash flow starts with net income from your income statement.
-It only accounts for revenue that has been earned.
-Next, you adjust any earnings before interest and taxes for transactions impacting your net income.
-Then, you add transactions that have no impact on your business’s cash flow, such as depreciation.
+This method starts with net income from your income statement.
+It only accounts for revenue earned.
+Next, you adjust net income for noncash items and changes in working capital that impact cash flow.
+Then, you add back transactions that do not affect cash flow, such as depreciation.

 • Cash flow from operations = Net income + depreciation and amortization + AR + inventory + AP